ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 We're going to run our pipeline daily, for demonstration purposes, although this could be changed at a later point.
 Each day, we'll extract the top Reddit posts for `r/DataEngineering`.
 Because `LIMIT` is set to `None` in the Reddit extraction script, it should in theory return all posts from the past 24 hours.

-If you want to learn more about Airflow & Docker, have a look [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).

 ## Airflow

 To orchestrate this, we'll be using Apache Airflow, which allows us to define [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Although Airflow is overkill in our case, consider it good practice.
 It will allow us automate our extraction and loading within our pipeline.